Efforts to repeal the Affordable Care Act: 115th Congress (2017–2018)

 On January 12, 2017, the Senate voted 51 to 48 to pass an FY2017 budget resolution, S.Con.Res.
-3, that contained language allowing the repeal of the Affordable Care Act through the budget reconciliation process, which disallows a filibuster in the Senate.
-In spite of efforts during the vote-a-rama (a proceeding in which each amendment was considered and voted upon for about 10 minutes each until all 160 were completed) that continued into the early hours of the morning, the repeal failed.
+3, that contained language allowing the repeal of the ACA through the budget reconciliation process, which disallows a filibuster in the Senate.
+In spite of efforts during a vote-a-rama (Note: A proceeding in which each amendment was considered and voted upon for about 10 minutes each until all 160 were completed) that continued into the early hours of the morning, the repeal failed.

 On January 20, 2017, Donald Trump was sworn in as President of the United States.
 Trump and many Republicans vowed to repeal and replace Obamacare.
 President Trump signed an executive order on January 20, 2017, his first day in office, that according to then White House Press Secretary Sean Spicer would "ease the burden of Obamacare as we transition from repeal and replace".
 Spicer would not elaborate further when asked for more details.

 On March 6, 2017, House Republicans announced their replacement for the ACA, the American Health Care Act.
 The bill was withdrawn on March 24, 2017 after it was certain that the House would fail to garner enough votes to pass it.
 The result was in-fighting within the Republican Party.

 On May 4, 2017, the United States House of Representatives voted to pass the American Health Care Act (and thereby repeal most of the Affordable Care Act) by a narrow margin of 217 to 213, sending the bill to the Senate for deliberation.
 The Senate indicated they would write their own version of the bill, instead of voting on the House version.
 On June 22, the Better Care Reconciliation Act of 2017 was unveiled.

 On July 25, 2017, the United States Senate voted to proceed to debate on the American Health Care Act.
 The Senate voted 50–50, largely along party lines with the Republicans for and the Democrats against proceeding, requiring Vice President Pence to cast a tie-breaking vote, which was in favor of the AHCA.
 Republican Senators Susan Collins of Maine and Lisa Murkowski of Alaska crossed the aisle to vote against the motion.
 That same day, the Senate held a vote on the Better Care Reconciliation Act.
 That vote failed, 43-57.